-Mr. Weinstein joined Emmet after a distinguished career in the U.S. Attorney's Office for the Eastern District of New York, during which time he served in both the Criminal and Civil Divisions of that Office.
-Most recently, from 2005 through 2007, he served as the Deputy Chief of the Criminal Division, with the responsibility for the operation of the over 100-Attorney Division, including supervision of the Business and Securities Fraud, Money Laundering, Public Integrity and Organized Crime Sections of the Office.
-As an Assistant U.S. Attorney in the Criminal Division since 1993, Mr. Weinstein was the lead prosecutor in numerous high-profile prosecutions and investigations, including United States v Zvi Rosenthal, et al., an insider trading case in which a corporate executive, lawyer and two accountants were convicted of engaging in a fraudulent options trading scheme; United States v.
-Vincent Gigante, et al., a series of cases against members of the Genovese Organized Crime Family resulting in the conviction of over 70 defendants, including the Genovese family boss, Vincent "Chin" Gigante; United States v.
-Albert Cernadas, in which the Executive Vice President of the International Longshoremen's Association was convicted of fraud in the bidding for and procurement of pharmaceutical benefit contracts, and other high profile tax fraud, money laundering and securities investigations and prosecutions.
+Mr. Weinstein joined Emmet after a distinguished career in the U.S. Attorney’s Office for the Eastern District of New York, during which time he served in both the Criminal and Civil Divisions of that Office.
+From 2005 through 2007, he served as the Deputy Chief of the Criminal Division, with the responsibility for the operation of the over 100-Attorney Division, including supervision of the Business and Securities Fraud, Money Laundering, Public Integrity and Organized Crime Sections of the Office.
+As an Assistant U.S. Attorney in the Criminal Division since 1993, Mr. Weinstein was the lead prosecutor in numerous high-profile prosecutions and investigations, including United States v.
+Zvi Rosenthal, et al., an insider trading case in which a corporate executive, lawyer and two accountants were convicted of engaging in a fraudulent options trading scheme; United States v.
+Vincent Gigante, et al., a series of cases against members of the Genovese Organized Crime Family resulting in the conviction of over 70 defendants, including the Genovese family boss, Vincent “Chin” Gigante; United States v.
+Albert Cernadas, in which the Executive Vice President of the International Longshoremen’s Association was convicted of fraud in the bidding for and procurement of pharmaceutical benefit contracts, and other high profile tax fraud, money laundering and securities investigations and prosecutions.
 From 1989 to 1993, he served as Assistant United States Attorney in the Civil Division, bringing civil racketeering and fraud cases, including a 100-defendant civil RICO case against a union, a business association, and garbage carters operating an organized crime cartel on Long Island.

 During his tenure as a federal prosecutor, Mr. Weinstein received the prestigious Director’s Award for Distinguished Service from the Justice Department twice, and in 2004 was named Federal Prosecutor of the Year by the Federal Law Enforcement Foundation.